fi5u/generator-jack/README.md

 ### Spriting
 Handles automatic hiDPI spriting.
 Drop double-size _png_ assets into `app/assets/img/sprite-assets`.
 Import into scss file with `@include sprite($img1)` - hiDPI media query automatically generated.

+### SVG to PNG
+To automatically convert SVGs to PNGs, just place the SVG assets in the `img` directory (or sub-directory), they will be generated during the `grunt build` process.
+SVG files will be minified.

 ## License